Understanding the Ephemeral Configuration Database

 The ephemeral configuration database stores internal version information in addition to configuration data.
 As a result, the size of the ephemeral configuration database is always larger than the static configuration database for the same configuration data, and most operations on the ephemeral database, whether additions, modifications, or deletions, increase the size of the database.

 If the ephemeral configuration database is present on a device running Junos OS, commit operations on the static configuration database might take longer, because additional operations must be performed to merge the static and ephemeral configuration data.

 Ephemeral Database Instances

-Devices running Junos OS provide a default ephemeral database instance, which is enabled by default, as well as the ability to define user-defined instances of the ephemeral configuration database.
+Devices running Junos OS provide a default ephemeral database instance, which is automatically enabled, as well as the ability to define user-defined instances of the ephemeral configuration database.
 JET applications and NETCONF and Junos XML protocol client applications can concurrently load and commit data to separate instances of the ephemeral database.
 The active device configuration is a merged view of the static and ephemeral configuration databases.

 Starting in Junos OS Release 18.2R1, devices running Junos OS support configuring up to seven user-defined instances of the ephemeral configuration database.
 In earlier releases, you can configure up to eight user-defined instances.